 If you’ve ever dreamed of being a hack, now’s your chance with a journalism internship in the Paris of South America: Buenos Aires.
 A city of stately plazas and sultry tango, interning abroad in one of the continent’s most vibrant cities is a guaranteed way of getting your creative juices flowing (and your feet tapping).
 Winter internships abroad with newspapers and magazines will keep your pen busy during the week as you fall head over heels with life and culture in Argentina, while hot, gloriously sunny summer spent drinking yerba maté with your new amigos in one of the city’s green spaces will be enough to have you seriously questioning your flight back north.

-5. Help Change the World with a Chagas Research Program in Bolivia
+5. Change the World with a Chagas Research Program in Bolivia with CFHI

 Medical students: find yourself on the way to one of the most intriguing winter internships abroad by electing to study in the small southern Bolivian city of Tarija.
 Work with an epidemiological program to halt the spread of Chagas (a sometimes deadly infection that is carried by over 70 percent of the Bolivian population) in a country where research and health care is vital, but still limited, particularly in rural areas.